majkinetor/Install-SqlServer/README.md

 ./Install-SqlServer.ps1
 ```

+Use `ISOPath` parameter otherwise.
+If ISO file is on the Windows share (SMB) which is protected, you need to use `ShareCredentials` too.

 This assumes number of default parameters and installs by default only `SQLEngine` feature.
 Run `Get-Help ./Install-SqlServer.ps1 -Full` for parameter details.

 ## Notes